Conjugacy languages in virtual graph products

 \section{Abstract}

 In this paper we study the behaviour of conjugacy languages in virtual graph products, extending results by Ciobanu et. al. \cite{Ciobanu2016}.
 We focus primarily on virtual graph products in the form of a semi-direct product.
 First, we study the behaviour of twisted conjugacy representatives in right-angled Artin and Coxeter groups.
-We prove regularity of the conjugacy geodesic language for virtual graph products in certain cases, and highlight properties of the spherical conjugacy language, depending on the automorphism and ordering on the generating set.
-Finally, we give a criterion for when the spherical conjugacy language is not unambiguous context-free for virtual graph products.
+We prove a criterion for when the language of conjugacy geodesics in group extensions is regular, which we then use to study conjugacy geodesic in virtual graph products.
+Finally, we prove a criterion for when the spherical conjugacy language is not unambiguous context-free for virtual graph products.
 We can extend this further in the case of virtual RAAGs, to show the spherical conjugacy language is not context-free.

 \unmarkedfntext{\emph{Keywords}: Right-angled Artin groups, conjugacy growth, formal languages, twisted conjugacy.}